twolfson/gulp.spritesmith/README.md

         - For example `gmsmith` supports `quality` via `{exportOpts: {quality: 75}}`
         - See your engine's documentation for available options
     - cssFormat `String` - CSS format to use
-        - By default this is the format inferred by `destCss'` extension
+        - By default this is the format inferred by `cssName's` extension
             - For example `.styl -> stylus`
         - For more format options, see our formatting library
             - https://github.com/twolfson/json2css#templates